asheshwor/migration-data/README.md

 Reading UN migration data in R
 =========

-This library is designed to read migration datasets from United Nations, Department of Economic and Social Affairs site.
-Right now, I'm writing functions to extract data specific to Nepal but I hope to generalize as I go along.
+This library is designed to read and visualise migration datasets from United Nations, Department of Economic and Social Affairs site.

 ## Description of data